ISS-IS02PT/IRS-PM-ISY5001-2020-01-18-GROUP5-A.I.-Food-Recommender/SystemCode/setup-git.md

 -rw-r--r--   1 kenly  primarygroup   401 23 Feb 12:32 kenly.ldk@gmail.com.pub
 ```

-## 2. Copy the public key to your github account from the website
+## 2. Copy the public key to your github account
 * Go to the Settings section
 ![](static/github-sshkey-1.png)